-CURRENT Required Courses for Teacher of Students with Disabilities Stand-Alone Certificate through Summer 2025
+Teacher of Students with Disabilities Certificate

-This seven-course sequence will allow the student to earn this certificate at Rutgers and will align the student to apply to the state for a Teacher of Students with Disabilities endorsement.
-This can stand alone as a seven-course sequence for those students who have a license already and are looking to add on the Teacher of Students with Disabilities endorsement.
-Or, it can obtained alongside a student’s initial certification program in Early Childhood, Elementary, or Secondary as a Rutgers certificate with eligibility to earn the additional state endorsement.
+This seven-course, 21-credit, sequence will allow the student to earn this certificate at Rutgers and will align the student to apply to the state for a Teacher of Students with Disabilities endorsement.

-Exceptionalities – 56:300:501 (3 credits)
+Exceptionalities: 56:300:501 (3 credits)

 A survey of the neurological, sensory, orthopedic, communicative, and social disabilities, including autism spectrum disorders, present in children and the impact of these on the psychological and academic development of the child.
 Students will also examine the effect of the disabilities on cognitive, mental, and social growth, the factors to be considered in assessment and rehabilitative developments, and strategies for professional collaboration to meet students’ needs.
 (NJPST 2)

-Literacy in Practice (for Early Childhood and Elementary candidates) 56:300:525 (3 credits) OR Secondary Teaching for Diverse Learners (for Secondary candidates) 56:300:526 (3 credits)
+Literacy in Practice (for Early Childhood and Elementary candidates): 56:300:525 (3 credits) OR Secondary Teaching for Diverse Learners (for Secondary candidates): 56:300:525 (3 credits)

 Literacy in Practice course will focus on applying literacy instruction and assessment as a co-requisite with the field placement.
 Students will expand their knowledge of the types, characteristics, and applications of commonly used and evolving literacy approaches, measures, and practices.
 Students will also develop expertise in identifying students’ literacy needs and using that information for planning, implementing, and evaluating evidence-based literacy interventions to address those needs, including those with diverse social, cultural, linguistic, and literacy learning needs.
 (NJPST 2, 6, 7, 8); Secondary Teaching for Diverse Learners course is for secondary teacher candidates to implement practices and learning experiences for diverse learners, implementing a variety of research-based methods to create a classroom environment rich in learning activities that reflect each student’s language proficiency and learning style.
 Students will identify students’ learning needs and use that information for planning, implementing, and evaluating evidence-based interventions, and explore various influences, including cultural and linguistic backgrounds and exceptionalities.
 (NJPST 2, 6, 8).

-Autism Spectrum Disorders 56:300:533 (3 credits)
+Autism Spectrum Disorder: 56:300:533 (3 credits)

 This course will provide an in-depth analysis of the characteristics, language development, social relationship development, and instructional methods and interventions for individuals with autism spectrum disorders (ASD).
 In addition to specialized practices, students will learn how to modify instruction in general education classes to meet the needs of students with ASD.
 (NJPST 2, 3, 8)

-Inclusive Teaching Methods 56:300:531 (3 credits)
+Inclusive Teaching Methods: 56:300:531 (3 credits)

 This course will provide an in-depth look at inclusive practices in typical and atypical environments.
 Students will explore collaboration and understand the process of developing a cohesive classroom environment for all learners.
 (NJPST 1, 2, 4, 5, 6, 7, 8, 10)

-Assessment and Evaluation in Special Education 56:300:539 (3 credits)
+Assessment and Evaluation in Special Education: 56:300:539 (3 credits)

 This course will provide an overview of the knowledge, skills, and understanding of assessments related to students with disabilities in general and special education settings.
 The types and characteristics of developmentally appropriate assessments, both formal and informal, and the use of assessment to set instructional goals, monitor progress, determine the effectiveness of instruction, and the assessments to determine behavioral, academic, and remedial goals.
 (NJPST 6)

-Learning Environments for Special Education 56:300:538 (3 credits)
+Learning Environments for Special Education: 56:300:538 (3 credits)

 This course will provide an overview of the knowledge and understanding of learning environments, including how to implement positive behavioral supports, how to form collaborative partnerships between and with student’s families, education specialists, and educators, and provide an understanding of the modifications and materials needed for students with disabilities in both general and special education settings.
 (NJPST 1, 2, 3,7)

-The Special Education Process 56:300:532 (3 credits)
+The Special Education Process: 56:300:532 (3 credits)

 An analysis of the special education process from initial identification to transition into adulthood and independence.
 Students will learn the principles of collaboration, both internal and external, in the classroom, school, and special education procedures and the categories of disabilities.
 (NJPST 9, 10, 11)